fox-one/mixin-sdk-jsbridge/DEV.md

     yarn new
     ```

-  - create a component for robot
+  - create a component for bot
     ```sh
-    yarn new:robot
+    yarn new:bot
     ```

 ## build